liskov-sdc/zillowish-house-description/README.md

 # Getting Started with sadie's zillowish

+## Seed Database
 1. clone this repo
-2. navigate to the repo's directory on you machine and in a terminal run `npm install`
+2. navigate to the repo's directory on your machine and in a terminal run `npm install`
-3. at the root level, create a `config.js` file containing:
+3. at the root level, create a `config.js` file containing the username and password for postgres:

 ```
 let username = 'your_username';